Student Spotlight: Stephanie Boesso

 Using her newly acquired skills, Boesso submitted a stop-motion clay animation piece called "House Hunting Blues" into the Animated Short category at the Naperville Independent Film Festival in 2016, and it was nominated for Best Animation Short.

-Boesso currently is working on a hand-drawn animation short that is almost complete and plans to submit it to local film festivals in 2017.
+As she continues to work on animated short movies, Boesso is sending out submissions to local film festivals for the 2019 season.
 Her advice to students considering the Animation program at College of DuPage is to take cartooning, storyboarding and drawing classes before enrolling in the Introduction to Animation class.
 She also suggests that they keep a drawing journal and draw from life as well as observe how animals, people and machines move.

 “Don’t let rejection of a project be an excuse for giving up.
 Take a step back, reevaluate, rework the material and try again.
 Life is all about growth through learning by trying new things.
 Education continues long after one has earned a degree and graduated from college.”